 After wondering loudly about "Andrea's" absence and asking a few people if she had been there earlier, we made a show of calling and leaving her messages, finally discovering that she was at her boyfriend's house, which was too far away from the nail shop to come over in any reasonable amount of time.
 We moaned that we simply could not carry these cupcakes and bottles of prosecco around all day, and began offering them around the room.
 A few of the nail techs took minicupcakes, but only after much coercion.
-A woman getting a pedicure called me over and told me, incredulous, that it was in fact her birthday.
-Her name was Amy, and she accepted a big cupcake and a glass of bubbly so that we could all toast her.
+A woman getting a pedicure called me over and told m

 Amy told us that Andrea has great friends.

 The people who worked at the shop seemed to be getting a little pissed that we were loitering, so me and Danyel decided to get manicures in order to extend our stay.
-The interaction definitely changed the dynamic, shifting it into realm of the inherently oppressive capitalist transaction.
-We gave the shop many cupcakes and bottle and a half of sparkling wine when we left, and we did succeed in entertaining/wasting the time of the people who worked there for almost an hour.
-But dismantle the power structure that exists in the nail service industry, we did not.
-Tipped well, though.
+The interaction definitely changed the dynamic, shifting it into realm of the inherently oppressive capitalist transaction

 I was happy that in the end our birthday celebration became the real thing for one surprised and happy client, and my oceanic blue nail polish is still pretty perfect, I must say.
 Still, days later, I am already thinking about how to make this better next time.
 I think a few of the women who worked at Jay Nails might have been on to our "invisible performance", and even if they weren't, they were definitely laughing at us much as they were laughing with us...
 But I tell you, it feels good to make an idiot of yourself when through that goofiness you are able to crack a smile in someone, just because you did something unexpected.